Talkala logo

 Why your call ended earlier than expected

 Talkala calculates the maximum affordable duration from your balance when the call starts.
 When that limit runs out, the call ends.
-It's prepaid behavior, not a bug.
+This is how prepaid calling works.

 This is how prepaid calling works.
-When the call starts, Talkala looks at your available balance and the per-minute rate, calculates the longest call you can afford, and uses that as a hard limit.
+When the call starts, Talkala looks at your available balance and the per-minute rate.
+It then calculates the longest call you can afford and uses that as the limit.

 If you need a longer conversation, the balance has to cover it before you dial.
 Topping up after the call already started won't extend the limit on that call.